National Mosque of Malaysia: History

 Malaya gained its independence from the British government on 31 August 1957.
-Major development programs in areas of the economy, social, and architecture were actively implemented in line with the new government.
-The programs were also to portray new progressive culture and achieved democracy.
-Therefore, on 30 July 1957, in the meeting of the Federal Executive Council, an idea to build a national mosque as a symbol of the country's independence was mooted.
-In another meeting on 5 March 1958, Chief Ministers of the eleven states in the Federation of Malaya, a proposal was made to name the mosque Masjid Tunku Abdul Rahman Putra Al-Haj, in recognition of Prime Minister Tunku Abdul Rahman's efforts in guiding the country to gaining independence.
+Major development programs in areas of economy, social, and architecture were actively implemented in line with the new government.
+The programs were also implemented to portray new progressive culture and achieved democracy.
+Therefore, on 30 July 1957, in a meeting of the Federal Executive Council, an idea to build a national mosque as a symbol of the country's independence was mooted.
+In another meeting on 5 March 1958 of Chief Ministers of the eleven states in the Federation of Malaya, a proposal was made to name the mosque as Masjid Tunku Abdul Rahman Putra Al-Haj, in recognition of Prime Minister Tunku Abdul Rahman's efforts in guiding the country to gaining independence.
 However, Tunku refused this honour; on the contrary, he named it Masjid Negara in thanksgiving for the country's peaceful independence without bloodshed.

-The mosque was built on the former site of a church, the Venning Road Brethren Gospel Hall, which was acquired by the government in 1961.
+The mosque was built on the former site of two government quarters, the Railway Services Commission building, a Masonic lodge, the NAAFI Galloway Club and the Venning Road Brethren Gospel Hall, which were acquired by the government in 1961.
 The church was offered land on Jalan Imbi as a replacement and is now known as Jalan Imbi Chapel.
 The original structure of the mosque was designed by a three-person team from the Public Works Department: UK architect Howard Ashley, and Malaysians Ikmal Hisham Albakri and Baharuddin Kassim.
-The engineer in charge of the construction of the mosque, which commenced in 1963 was Antony Morris.
-On Friday, 27 August 1965, the mosque was declared open by the third Yang di-Pertuan Agong, the late Tuanku Syed Putra of Perlis.
+The engineer in charge of the construction of the mosque, which commenced in 1963, was Antony Morris.

+The first foundation stone of the mosque was laid on 27 February 1963.
+Two years later on 27 August 1965, the mosque was declared open by the third Yang di-Pertuan Agong, the late Tuanku Syed Putra of Perlis.
+The construction of the mosque cost RM10 million.

 The mosque underwent major renovations in 1987, and the once-pink concrete roof is now clad in green and blue tiles.
 Today, Masjid Negara continues to stand sleek and stylish against the Kuala Lumpur skyline.
-An underground passage leads to the National Mosque located near the railway station, along Jalan Sultan Hishamuddin.
+An underground passage leads to the National Mosque located near the Kuala Lumpur railway station, along Jalan Sultan Hishamuddin.
 Its unique modern design embodies a contemporary expression of traditional Islamic art calligraphy and ornamentation.
 Near the mosque is the Makam Pahlawan (Heroes' Mausoleum), a burial ground of several Malaysian Muslim leaders.
 Makam Pahlawan is a 7-pointed star concrete roofed structure.

+The mosque was the largest in Malaysia until the completion in 1988 of the Sultan Salahuddin Abdul Aziz Mosque in Shah Alam.

+On 6 July 2007, the mosque together with the mausoleum were declared as a heritage site under the National Heritage Act 2005, which were later gazetted as such in 2009 and later elevated to the status of "national heritage" in November 2012.
 On 27 August 2015, Masjid Negara celebrated its Golden Jubilee (50th anniversary).